Skip to main content

 Paying bills

-Bills are paid in Switzerland by means of slips of orange or red paper with the payee, payer, amount due and bank account information.
-These can be handled through your bank, if you have an account (mailed in, fed into special machines on the bank premises, or paid online - ask the teller for help) or also very easily by going to any post office with enough cash to cover the bill.
-You give the cash to the teller and the money is posted to the account of the person or company on the bill.
-You will receive a stamped receipt verifying payment.
+Bills are paid in Switzerland by means of electronic slips showing the payee, payer, amount due and bank account details.
+They can be processed by your bank, if you have an account (sent by post, fed into special machines on the bank's premises, or paid online - ask the cashier at your new bank for help) or very easily by going to any post office with enough cash to cover the bill.
+You give the money to the teller and the money is paid into the account of the person or company named on the bill.
+You will receive a stamped receipt confirming payment.

 Currency